Nongame Fish, Reptile, Amphibian & Invertebrates

 Nets and Seines:

-Nets and Seines are prohibited while fishing in designated stocked trout waters and for taking fish from Department-owned or controlled lakes, except as otherwise posted (see table on Freshwater Fish Regulations for certain nongame fish limits).
+Nets and Seines are prohibited while fishing in designated stocked trout waters and for taking fish from Department-owned or controlled lakes, except as otherwise posted (see table Freshwater Fish Regulations for certain nongame fish limits).
 The use of nets and seines, except for hand-landing nets and cast (throw) nets, is prohibited in the public waters of the Roanoke (Staunton) and Dan rivers in Campbell, Charlotte, Halifax and Pittsylvania counties, and in the City of Danville.
-Seines, nets, and traps are also prohibited in Lick Creek in Smyth and Bland counties, Bear Creek in Smyth County, Laurel Creek and tributaries upstream of Highway 16 bridge in Tazewell and Bland counties, Hungry Mother Creek above Hungry Mother Lake in Smyth County, Susong Branch and Mumpower Creek in Washington County and the City of Bristol, and Timbertree Branch in Scott County.
+Seines, nets, and traps are also prohibited in Lick Creek in Smyth and Bland counties, Bear Creek in Smyth County, Laurel Creek and tributaries upstream of Highway 16 bridge in Tazewell and Bland counties, streams and their tributaries that flow into Hungry Mother Lake in Smyth County, Susong Branch and Mumpower Creek in Washington County and the City of Bristol, and Timbertree Branch in Scott County.
 However, these restrictions do not prohibit the use of a hand-landing net to land fish legally hooked.
 Seasons and local restrictions governing the use of nets and seines are complex.
-Persons deciding to try this type of fishing should contact the closest DGIF regional office for more information.
-See “Legal Methods for Capturing Nongame Bait” for additional information on bait collecting.
+Persons deciding to try this type of fishing should contact the closest DWR regional office for more information.
+See “Legal Methods for Capturing Nongame Bait” on Freshwater Fish Regulations for additional information on bait collecting.

 Designated Stocked Trout Waters: